mindy-tran/FiveTwelveGame/doc/HOWTO.md

 The "model" must notify all the listeners of events, but then it is up to the listeners (which belong to the "view" component) to update the display.
-The basic skeleton for this is provided in "game_element".
+The basic skeleton for this is provided in "game_element.py".
 "game_element" defines what an *event* is (class
 ```GameEvent```), what a *listener* is (class ```GameListener```),
 and what a *game element* is (class ```GameElement```).